-This session was led by Dr. Sean G. Connolly, a psychologist in private practice who is studying the oft misinterpreted concept of will power.
+This post is a summary of a session at the OAC “Your Weight Matters” Convention in 2013.
+The session was led by Dr. Sean G. Connolly, a psychologist in private practice who is studying the oft misinterpreted concept of will power.
 Dr. Connelly is based in San Antonio, TX for the past 30 years and for the past 10 has worked with weight-loss patients.
 He also works with many bariatric practices.

 First off…what is will power?

 Dr. Connolly says we often think of will power in terms of something we have or don’t have.
 That’s the wrong way to go about it.
 Will power is a muscle of the brain which means that like any other muscle, you can:

 - Learn how to use it correctly and effectively